requarks/docs-legacy/prerequisites.md

 <!-- TITLE: Prerequisites -->
 <!-- SUBTITLE: Requirements to run Requarks Wiki. -->

-Requarks Wiki is cross-platform (Windows, Linux and Mac) and does not depend on any paid commercial product / service.
+Wiki.js is cross-platform (Windows, Linux and Mac) and does not depend on any paid commercial product / service.

-While Requarks Wiki runs on pretty much any platform that supports the requirements below, the following environments are recommended and more thoroughly tested:
+While Wiki.js runs on pretty much any platform that supports the requirements below, the following environments are recommended and more thoroughly tested:

 - Ubuntu Server 14.04 LTS / 16.04 LTS
 - Windows Server 2012 R2